 When do I need to file a materialman’s lien in Georgia?

-According to my telephone conversations with potential clients, this is the question of the week!
+According to many telephone conversations with potential clients, this is the question of the week!
 If you don’t know, then let us say it clearly, all construction liens (this includes supplier liens, subcontractor liens, contractor liens, mechanic liens, and materialman liens) must be filed within 90 days from the last day in which the lien claimant actually worked on the project–this deadline is not based on invoice dates!

 Well, a lot of potential lien claimants seem to know this, but they are unclear how to put this into practice, and we understand because this can be confusing.
 Here are some tips to help you navigate Georgia’s Lien Deadlines: